ABeeinSpace/Innovation-Time-Project-Code/README.md

 # Overview

 This repository is for my Innovation Time Project for the 2020-2021 school year.
-The concept is a sort of quick reference handbook for drone pilots, much like how airline pilots have a quick reference handbook in their aircraft for different procedures and especially for emergency or not nominal circumstances.
+The concept is a sort of quick reference handbook for drone pilots, much like how airline pilots have a quick reference handbook in their aircraft for different procedures and especially for emergency or off nominal circumstances.

 ## System requirements